3 out of 5

-Locking wire, also known as safety wire, is a mechanical locking method.
+Locking wire, also known as safety wire or wire lock, is a mechanical locking method.
 It is imperative that the wire is installed so that tension in the wire only allows the bolt head/nut to turn in the direction of tightening.
 The tension of each section of the wire must also be locked in place so as not to be affected by the accidental loosening of another bolt head/nut in the series.

 Read the full version in the eBook "Why do bolts loosen?"

 Which bolt locking product should I use?

 - Pros & Cons of different bolt locking methods